ielab/sdr/readme.md

 For 2019:
 tar/tree/master/2019-TAR/Task2/Training/Intervention/qrels/full.train.int.content.2019.qrels
 tar/tree/master/2019-TAR/Task2/Testing/Intervention/qrels/full.test.int.content.2019.qrels
-Please cat thee two files together to make 2019_full.txt, and also 2019_test.txt (note for 2019 these two will be same)
+Please cat these two files together to make 2019_full.txt, and also 2019_test.txt (note for 2019 these two will be the same)

 ```
-Then you can generate query and evaluation the file by:
+Then you can generate query and evaluation files by:
 ```
 For snigle:
 python3 topic_query_generation.py --input_qrel qrel_file_for_training+testing --input_test_qrel qrel_file_for_testing --DATA_DIR output_dir